spell-music/csound-expression/tutorial/chapters/BasicTypesTutorial.md

 #### Copy vs Allocation

 Some peculiarity of transition form Csound to Haskell way of thinking lies in array functions.
 In the Csound almost all array functions can perform two different operations.
-Thy are overloaded.
+They are overloaded.
 If we write:

 ~~~